Studio1HQ/nextjs-velt-firebase-app/README.md

 ## Features

 - User authentication with Firebase
-- Real-time comments, @mentions, and user presence using Velt
+- Real-time comments, @mentions, notifications, and user presence using Velt
 - Modern UI with Tailwind CSS

 ## Prerequisites